NevioGames/NGMods/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue in this repository or reach out via [my support page](#).
+If you encounter any issues or have questions, feel free to open an issue in this repository.
 I'll do my best to assist with any problems related to these mods.

 ---